PhotoVenture with Kenny Kim & Friends

 Deadline - This is on a first come first serve basis.
 Once the spots have been filled up, we will close the registration.

 Who Can Attend? - Although this is a photography-related trip, participants are welcome to bring their spouses and/or friends.
 There will be other non-photographers that will attend this trip.
 During our classroom times or assigned photo shoots, they are more than welcome to join us or do activities on their own.
 You’re in Italy - you can’t go wrong.
-We do ask that you leave your kids behind though :) Non-photographers or studio partners can save $200 off the tuition cost.
+We do ask that you leave your kids behind though :)

 Arrival Flight information - You can fly directly into Rome airport (FCO).
 We will pick everyone up at Terminal 3 Arrival Gate.
-Please contact Kenny if you plan on coming earlier than the 18th.
+Please contact Kenny if you plan on coming earlier than the 6th.
 Italy is 7 hours ahead (CST).
-If you leave on the 17th, you will arrive the next day on the morning of the 18th.
-Please arrive by 11am to meet everyone.
+If you leave on the 5th, you will arrive the next day on the morning of the 6th.
+Please arrive by 10am to meet everyone.

 Travel Tip: First couple of days can be rough trying to adjust to the time zone difference.
 Try to sleep according to Italy time as soon as you get on the plane.
 If you are on a connecting flight, you want to give at least 2 hrs to go from one plane to the next as many of the international airports in Europe will take time going through their customs and often require you to transfer to a different terminal, etc.

-Departure Flight Information - We will officially end our tour on March 24th and drop everyone off at the Rome airport terminal 3 or Rome train station (if you are planning on staying longer).
+Departure Flight Information - We will officially end our tour on November 12th and drop everyone off at the Rome airport terminal 3 or Rome train station (if you are planning on staying longer).
 Please make sure to book your returning flight no earlier than 6pm.
 Our suggestion again, if time and budget allow, is to stay longer and explore Rome before you leave.
 We can help suggest some locations before the trip.
 Also other important cities such as Naples or Pompeii are only a short train ride away from Rome.

 Current Flight Deals - Here are some sites to help you get started: